catalyst-cooperative/open-energy-data-for-all/learners/setup.md

 3. Verify your email address with GitHub.
 4. Configure multifactor authentication (see below).

 Basic GitHub accounts are free.
-As you set up your account,p lease consider what personal information you'd like to reveal.
+As you set up your account, please consider what personal information you'd like to reveal.
 For example, you may want to review these [instructions for keeping your email address private]("https://help.github.com/articles/keeping-your-email-address-private/") provided at GitHub.